PrudhviGNV/AI-models-for-bug-prediction/README.md

 - ---------------

 ## Proposed Work or approaches:
-In this project, we evaluate some approaches such as a.Software bug prediction at component level. b.Rule Based approach for bug prediction c.Bug prediction based on git commits and metadata. d.Software vulnerability detection for Risk Analysis.
+In this project, we evaluate some approaches such as<br>
+a.
+Software bug prediction at component level.<br>
+b.
+Rule Based approach for bug prediction<br>
+c.
+Bug prediction based on git commits and metadata.<br>
+d.
+Software vulnerability detection for Risk Analysis.<br>

 ### a.
 Software bug prediction at component(file) level:
 - Software code is composed of several components.
 If we know which components are likely to be defective, we can increase testing cost-effectiveness.